Skip to Content

 The love for hoagies just keeps getting more apparent by the day.

-Hoagies are a submarine sandwich filled with Italian meats and cheeses; other toppings are also popular in some restaurants.
+Hoagies are submarine sandwiches filled with Italian meats and cheeses; other toppings are also popular in some restaurants.

 Hoagies are similar to other sandwiches that have a variety of fillings tucked into a long roll, such as subs, heroes, and grinders, common around the country’s northeastern regions.